clonq/jmd/README.md

 `[{name:'alice',age:23}, {name:'bob',age:32}, {name:'charlie',age:'sixteen'}]`

-In this case the `age` key of the last element is inconsistent with the previous two values: string respectively number.
+In this case the value type of the `age` key of the last element is inconsistent with the previous two values: string respectively number.
 The output becomes now:

 ```
 {